kenhkan/morrison/README.md

 but they all belong in a single manifest file in practice.

 A manifest file is written in [YAML](http://yaml.org/) for its maturity, human-friendliness, and support for comments.
+The manifest file must be named `Vyzzi.yml`.

 ### Inter-component communication